 Here are some of our favorite books to help learn about this day.

 This book does a great job of incorporating the traditions of Cinco de Mayo into a cute story about a mouse.
-The students especially love the illustrations of this book.
+The students especially love the illustrations in this book.